If your Covid test expired, can you use it anyway?

 My Covid test was negative!
 What now?

 Just because your at-home rapid test was negative doesn’t mean you’re in the clear.
-A negative test result could mean:

-• You are not infected with the Covid-19 virus
+- You are not infected with the Covid-19 virus

-• You tested too early (less than five days since exposure)
+- You tested too early (less than five days since exposure)

-• You tested too late (you’re already starting to recover)
+- You tested too late (you’re already starting to recover)

-• You have a very mild case
+- You have a mild case

-• You didn’t get a good sample from inside your nose
+- You didn’t get a good sample from inside your nose

-• The test was performed incorrectly
+- The test was performed incorrectly

-• The test was damaged or expired
+- The test was damaged or expired

-• You have a variant that the test doesn’t detect very well
+- You have a variant that the test doesn’t detect very well

-The bottom line?
 If you have symptoms like cough, fever or loss of taste and smell, it’s best to assume you’re sick.
 Stay home, avoid contact with others and rest until you feel better.

-Need to know for sure if you have Covid-19?
 Take a test every 48 hours up to three times, or follow up with a PCR test.
 Ask your pharmacist or medical provider if you have any questions or concerns about your test results.

 My Covid test was positive!
 What now?

 Some people are still at high risk of becoming very sick with Covid-19.
 This includes older adults (over age 50), the very young and people with compromised immune systems or other medical conditions (like heart disease or diabetes).
-Such at-risk individuals may benefit from Covid-19 treatments like Paxlovid or Molnupiravir, which you can only get from a licensed medical provider.

-It’s important to start antiviral Covid-19 treatment within five days of your first symptoms.
-So if you’re sick and want to skip the waiting room, come to Dr. B for a convenient online Covid-19 consultation.
-Take a short health survey to connect with a licensed medical provider who can help you understand your treatment options.
+So if you’re sick and want to skip the waiting room, start a convenient online Covid-19 consultation with Dr. B. A licensed medical provider can help you understand your treatment options.
 If applicable, they’ll call a prescription into your chosen pharmacy within just a few hours.

 Sources:

 Centers for Disease Control and Prevention.
-(2022).
-Covid-19 risks and information for older adults.
+(2024).
+Testing for Covid-19.

-Cochrane Library.
-(2022).
-How accurate are rapid antigen tests for diagnosing Covid-19?
+Dinnes, J., et al. (2022).
+How accurate are rapid antigen tests for diagnosing Covid-19?.)
+Cochrane.

 Rao, A., et. al. (2023).
 Sensitivity of rapid antigen tests against SARS-CoV-2 Omicron and Delta variants.
 Journal of Clinical Microbiology.

 US Food and Drug Administration.
-(2023).
-At-home Covid-19 diagnostic tests: frequently asked questions.
+(2024).
+At-home OTC Covid-19 diagnostic tests.

 Sign up for the free Dr. B newsletter for a weekly report on the latest in healthcare + research-based advice for staying healthy and mentally well.